Rezeptbuch-Team/Rezeptbuch/docs/SRS.md

 [Many different arrangements of an SRS are possible.
 Refer to [IEEE830-1998] for further elaboration of these explanations, as well as other options for SRS organization.]

 ### 1.1 Purpose
-[Specify the purpose of this SRS.
-The SRS should fully describe the external behavior of the application or subsystem identified.
-It also describes nonfunctional requirements, design constraints and other factors necessary to provide a complete and comprehensive description of the requirements for the software.]
+This document outlines the requirements for our application, including non-functional requirements, design constraints, and other key elements needed to present a full and detailed description of the specifications for Rezeptbuch.

 ### 1.2	Scope
+Rezeptbuch is a cookbook application designed for offline use, with features for sharing and discovering new recipes through add-ons that enhance your personal collection.
+Key functionalities include:
+- Adjusting the number of servings
+- Searching recipes by category
+- Filtering recipes by ingredients, with the option to input on-hand ingredients and receive matching recipe suggestions

+For the planned subsystems see the [use-case-diagram](#22-use-case-diagram).

 [A brief description of the software application that the SRS applies to; the feature or other subsystem grouping; what Use-Case model(s) it is associated with;  and anything else that is affected or influenced by this document.]

 ### 1.3	Definitions, Acronyms and Abbreviations